-Vegetation would only be collected if logistics prevented the collection of dye cards.
-A single composite vegetation sample should be collected from the sensitive site (or as close to the sensitive site as practical) 2 to 4 hours after the treatment.
+Vegetation should be collected if logistics prevented the collection of dye cards.
+A single composite vegetation sample should be collected from the sensitive site (or as close to the sensitive site as practical) two to four hours after the treatment.
 Grasses are the preferred matrix, but leafy vegetation is also acceptable.
-Enough vegetation (no woody material) should be collected to fill 2/3^{rds} of the foil sample bag.
+Enough vegetation (no woody material) should be collected to fill 70% of the foil sample bag.
 Guidance for collecting vegetation samples is provided in SOP EM-07, Collection of Vegetation Samples.